danriedl/engular/adev/src/content/guide/components/queries.md

 }
 ```

-By setting `static: true`, you guarantee to Angular that the target of this query is _always_ present and is not conditionally rendered.
+By setting `static: true`, you guarantee to Engular that the target of this query is _always_ present and is not conditionally rendered.
 This makes the result available earlier, in the `ngOnInit` lifecycle method.

 Static query results do not update after initialization.